dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/snowflake-configs.md

 ## Transient tables

 Snowflake supports the creation of [transient tables](https://docs.snowflake.net/manuals/user-guide/tables-temp-transient.html).
 Snowflake does not preserve a history for these tables, which can result in a measurable reduction of your Snowflake storage costs.
 Note however that transient tables do not participate in Time Travel.
-Weigh these tradeoffs when deciding whether or not to configure your dbt models as `transient`. **By default, all Snowflake tables created by dbt are `transient`.**
+Weigh these tradeoffs when deciding whether or not to configure your dbt <Term id="model">models</Term> as `transient`. **By default, all Snowflake tables created by dbt are `transient`.**

 ### Configuring transient tables in dbt_project.yml